- Before signing up for any course, it is recommended that a potential student should do the following :

 - The teaching videos are streamed from Vimeo, a popular professional video hosting site.
 However, it is known that China and Indonesia have banned Vimeo as of Aug 2020.
 However, you can use approved VPN from these two countries to access Vimeo videos.

-- The course will be conducted in English and the student just needs to have basic grammar knowledge such as an understanding of noun, verb, adjective etc.
+- The courses are usually conducted in English and the student just needs to have basic grammar knowledge such as an understanding of noun, verb, adjective etc.

 - The student does not need to be IT savvy to do the e-learning course as it is very intuitive.
 There is a detailed student guide to help the students in using the e-learning software.
 The only requirement is that for oral quiz, the student is expected to record an MP3 file for his/her answer and upload it into the system.
 To record an MP3 file, the student can use the recorder app in the mobile phone.